matt4biz/oak/README.md

 	       {a,b,x} -> x      [a,b are in the z,y registers]
-	solve  find a root of the function (word) x in the interval [a,b] {a,b,x} -> x      [a,b are in the z,y registers] ddx    differentiate the function (word) x at the point y {y,x}   -> x
+	solve  find a root of the function (word) x in the interval [a,b] {a,b,x} -> x      [a,b are in the z,y registers] ddx    calculate the derivative of the function (word) x at the point y {y,x}   -> x
+	d2dx   calculate the 2nd derivative of the function (word) x at the point y {y,x}   -> x

 	gaussl calculate the definite integral using Gauss-Legendre